rockt/SETH/index.md

 Parts of the [dbSNP database](http://www.ncbi.nlm.nih.gov/projects/SNP/) have to be locally installed for speeding up the normalization process.
 For user convenience, we provide a [dump as embedded Derby database](https://docs.google.com/file/d/0B9uTfq0OyHAsdDNMQzNxWDRhZVE/edit?usp=sharing) (~2GB).
+Please note that SETH comes only with results for human databases (UniProt, dbSNP, GNAT, gene2Pubmed), otherwise the resulting database becomes too large.
+At the end of this readme we describe the process to build the database.
+This process can be adapted for other species...

 ## Command-line Usage
 To use SETH's NEN component from the command line, you need to provid a [XML property file](https://github.com/rockt/SETH/blob/master/resources/seth_properties.xml)